November 4, 2025

 The Rise in Domestic Violence

-Three years later after all the chaos of the Pandemic, there has been an outbreak of another kind, its Domestic Violence and it has hit an all-time high.
-Spousal abuse, child violence and abuse and just about any other domestic crime is on the rise.
+Three years later, after all the chaos of the Pandemic, there has been an outbreak of another kind, it’s Domestic Violence, and it has hit an all-time high.
+Spousal abuse, child violence and abuse, and just about any other domestic crime are on the rise.

 The Focus

-We will mainly focus on alcohol and alcoholism for this article, as most of the domestic abuse is from the middle age demographic as most do not do illegal drugs, the illegal drugs demographic is average age 25 but varies from mid-teens to 30’s and beyond.
+We will mainly focus on alcohol and alcoholism for this article, as most of the domestic abuse is from the middle-aged demographic, as most do not do illegal drugs; the illicit demographic of drugs is average age 25, but varies from mid-teens to 30s and beyond.

-Alcohol plays a big part in domestic violence, studies show men are 3 time more likely to abuse their wives and children while intoxicated.
+Alcohol plays a big part in domestic violence; studies show men are 3 times more likely to abuse their wives and children while intoxicated.

 The WHO states that violent acts can be classified based on their type, including acts of physical and psychological abuse as well as sexual violence.

-Domestic violence and alcohol Many studies suggest that the relationship between alcohol consumption and violent behavior is a strong one.
-Although it is not possible to establish a simple or directly definable association to alcohol consumption due to its complexity of the relationship
+Domestic violence and alcohol.
+Many studies suggest that the relationship between alcohol consumption and violent behavior is a strong one.
+Although it is not possible to establish a simple or directly definable association to alcohol consumption due to the complexity of the relationship

 WHO PDF link https://apps.who.int/iris/bitstream/handle/10665/44173/9789241598408_eng.pdf